1. March 1: National Pig Day

 33. March 25: International Waffle Day

-A tradition that originated in Sweden, International Waffle Day basically encourages the consumption of all things bready and waffled.
-It’s hard to disagree with that.
+International Waffle Day is a tradition that originated in Sweden, and basically encourages the consumption of all things bready and waffled.
+It's hard to disagree with that.

 34. March 30: Doctors' Day

-Symbolized by a red carnation, this honoring of our nation's physicians has been held annually since 1933.
+This honoring of our nation's physicians, which is symbolized by a red carnation, has been held annually since 1933.

 35. March 31: Eiffel Tower Day

 One of the world’s most famous “towers” was dedicated to the city of Paris on March 31, 1889.
 Named for its designer, Gustave Eiffel, the structure was intended to commemorate the French Revolution.
 This Parisian landmark isn’t the only famous structure with Eiffel’s paw prints all over it; he also helped design the framework of New York’s Statue of Liberty.

 A version of this story ran in 2020; it has been updated for 2022.